nicolovendramin/Efficient-Reconciliation-Algorithm-For-Social-Networks/README.md

 IMPLEMENTATION OF THE PAPER : An efficient reconciliation algorithm for social networks by Nitish Korula and Silvio Lattanzi.

-The project is realized by Joan Ficapal Vila and NicolÃ² Vendramin in the context of the course "Advanced Algorithms and Parallel Programming" (A.A.
+The project is realized by Joan Ficapal Vila and Nicolò Vendramin in the context of the course "Advanced Algorithms and Parallel Programming" (A.A.
 2016/2017), under the supervision of Prof. Ferrandi and Prof Lattuada.

 The folder named "code" contains the implementation.

 The folder named "documentation" contains a set of slide decks that are made to explain in detail the project and to document the development.

 The folder named "informative_materials" contains other materials from which we have extracted some informations in addition to a copy of the above mentioned paper explaining the algorithm.